shaps80/Peek/README.md

 ## Accessibility
 Peek itself is now more accessible with Dynamic Type, but Peek can also surface accessibility details from your application.

+## Search
+You can now search within Peek, making it easier than ever to inspect your apps.

 ## Less Code & Dependencies

 Thanks to an all new architecture Peek is also now smaller.
 Providing more features with much less code, leaving a very small footprint on your application.